ChaoticWeaponry/AD5M_HardwareReplacement/README.md

 > [!NOTE]
 > **Section or part specific parts will be listed in their respective sections.**

-**Please feel free to reach out if something doesn't make sense or specfic details are missing, I tried to be thorough with the write-up, but it has taken a long time.**
+**Please feel free to reach out if something doesn't make sense or specific details are missing, I tried to be thorough with the write-up, but it has taken a long time.**